gtg092x/redux-pipeline/README.md

 ### This works with React Native too

 Nothing special - use it like any other redux package.
 Check the examples if you don't believe me.

+## Combine Stores

+> Do I have to do anything special to use `combineStores`?

+No - these are just reducers after all.

 ## Credits